Aluminium: Earth

 Overall, the Earth is about 1.59% aluminium by mass (seventh in abundance by mass).
-Aluminium occurs in greater proportion in the Earth's crust than in the Universe at large, because aluminium easily forms the oxide and becomes bound into rocks and stays in the Earth's crust, while less reactive metals sink to the core.
+Aluminium occurs in greater proportion in the Earth's crust than in the universe at large.
+This is because aluminium easily forms the oxide and becomes bound into rocks and stays in the Earth's crust, while less reactive metals sink to the core.
 In the Earth's crust, aluminium is the most abundant metallic element (8.23% by mass) and the third most abundant of all elements (after oxygen and silicon).
 A large number of silicates in the Earth's crust contain aluminium.
 In contrast, the Earth's mantle is only 2.38% aluminium by mass.
-Aluminium also occurs in seawater at a concentration of 2 μg/kg.
+Aluminium also occurs in seawater at a concentration of 0.41 μg/kg.

 Because of its strong affinity for oxygen, aluminium is almost never found in the elemental state; instead it is found in oxides or silicates.
 Feldspars, the most common group of minerals in the Earth's crust, are aluminosilicates.
 Aluminium also occurs in the minerals beryl, cryolite, garnet, spinel, and turquoise.
-Impurities in Al2O3, such as chromium and iron, yield the gemstones ruby and sapphire, respectively.
+Impurities in alumina yield gemstones: for example, chromium yields ruby and iron yields sapphire.
 Native aluminium metal is extremely rare and can only be found as a minor phase in low oxygen fugacity environments, such as the interiors of certain volcanoes.
 Native aluminium has been reported in cold seeps in the northeastern continental slope of the South China Sea.
 It is possible that these deposits resulted from bacterial reduction of tetrahydroxoaluminate Al(OH)4−.

 Although aluminium is a common and widespread element, not all aluminium minerals are economically viable sources of the metal.
 Almost all metallic aluminium is produced from the ore bauxite (AlOx(OH)3–2x).
 Bauxite occurs as a weathering product of low iron and silica bedrock in tropical climatic conditions.
 In 2017, most bauxite was mined in Australia, China, Guinea, and India.